SeqWare/seqware/seqware-distribution/docs/site/content/docs/6-pipeline/monitor_configuration.md

 workflows that have been scheduled.
 On the SeqWare VM/AMI this all happens on the same box.
-But it is possible to have the user scheduling a workflow, the SeqWare Web Service, and the workflow launcher for SeqWare Pipeline all can (and likely should) be on seperate servers.
-This latter method for launching workflows is the preferred mechansim, especially in a production environment, since it allows the scheduling of workflows and the running to be decoupled (different machines, different users, different user roles, etc).
+But it is possible to have the user scheduling a workflow, the SeqWare Web Service, and the workflow launcher for SeqWare Pipeline all can (and likely should) be on separate servers.
+This latter method for launching workflows is the preferred mechanism, especially in a production environment, since it allows the scheduling of workflows and the running to be decoupled (different machines, different users, different user roles, etc).